Mahasvan/AutoMailer/README.md

-# AutoMailer
+# SmartMailer

-AutoMailer is a Python library for sending bulk emails with support for templates, attachments, session management, and logging.
+SmartMailer is a Python library for sending bulk emails with support for templates, attachments, session management, and logging.
 It is designed for easy integration into your own projects.

 ## Features